hmuchalski/hmuchalski.github.io/team.md

 ## Graduate Students

-### Christopher C. Dillon

-Chris graduated with a B.S. degree in chemistry from Fresno State in 2018.
-His undergraduate research (in HMLab) focused on development of gold(I)-catalyzed synthesis of benzo[b]thiophenes.
-In 2019 he began his Master degree studies at Fresno State.

 ### Jeremy W. Pisor

 Jeremy is our homegrown talent.
 He graduated with B.S.
 Chemistry degree from Fresno State in Fall 2019.
 His undergraduate research focused on reactions catalyzed by organometallic complexes.
-In January 2020 he joined the M.S. program at Fresno State.
+In January 2020 he joined the M.S. program at Fresno State and continues to investigate reactions catalyzed by gold complexes.

 ### Karina Bustos

 Karina graduated with a B.S. degree in Chemistry from Fresno State in Spring 2020.
 Her undergraduate research focused on synthesis of fluorine-labeled standards for our top secret NMR experiments.
 We could not afford losing Karina with her vast knowledge and expertise and promptly recruited her to the graduate program.
+Karina is in the 2020 cohort of the Bridges to Doctorate Program in partnership with UC Davis.

 ## Undergraduate Students

+* Madison Williams (BS Chemistry)
 * Simrit Dhindsa (BS Biochemistry)
 * Angel Rojas (BS Biochemistry)
 * Alexander L. Ewing (BS Biochemistry)